List of I Know Why the Caged Bird Sings characters: Miss Kirwin

 Maya's teacher at George Washington High School in San Francisco.
 "A rare educator", she is white but shows no favoritism to her students based upon their race.
 Angelou states that she is "the only teacher I remembered", and probably the only white person who befriended her.

 Baxter Family

-When Maya and Bailey are sent to live with her mother when they are eight and nine, they stay with her family in St. Louis.
+When Maya and Bailey are sent to live with their mother when they are eight and nine, they stay with her family in St. Louis.
 Grandmother Baxter, Vivian's mother, is a neighborhood precinct leader of German/black descent who has connections with the local police.
-Tutti, Tom, and Ira are Vivian's brothers; they allegedly murder Mr. Freeman after he rapes Maya.
+Tutti, Tom, and Ira are Vivian's brothers; they allegedly murdered Mr. Freeman after he rapes Maya.

 Dolores

 Bailey Sr.'s pretentious girlfriend, who becomes jealous of Maya.
 After a violent argument, Maya runs away from her father's home and is homeless for a short while.